The Wonder

 9. Much of what we consider to be necessary is unnecessary.

-12. We sometimes project an unhealthy persistence onto each other.
+12. We sometimes project a misguided persistence onto others.
 Remember that giving up has its place.

 69